UrbanIXOrbit/UrbanIXOrbit/README.md

 - 👋 Hi, I’m (@UrbanIXOrbit) Adelana Emmanuel
-- 👀 I’m interested in Data Analytics and Science with secondary interest in buiding Mobile Apps (Cross-Platform inclusive)
+- 👀 I’m interested in Data Analytics and Science with interest in Web Development.
-- 🌱 I’m currently learning Data Science and Machine Learning.
+- 🌱 I’m currently learning Web Development.
-- 💞️ I’m looking to collaborate on Data Science projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me adelanaemmanuel7(at)gmail.com

 <!---